-The Liar Paradox is an argument that arrives at a contradiction by reasoning about a Liar Sentence.
-The classical Liar Sentence is the self-referential sentence “This sentence is false.”
+The Liar Paradox or Liar Antinomy is an argument that arrives at a contradiction by reasoning about a Liar Sentence.
+The Classical Liar Sentence is the self-referential sentence, “This sentence is false,” which leads to the same difficulties as the sentence, “I am lying.”

 Experts in the field of philosophical logic have never agreed on the way out of the trouble despite 2,300 years of attention.
 Here is the trouble—a sketch of the Liar Argument that reveals the contradiction:

-Let L be the classical Liar Sentence.
+Let L be the Classical Liar Sentence.
 If L is true, then L is false.
 But we can also establish the converse, as follows.
 Assume L is false.
-Because the Liar Sentence is saying precisely that (namely that it is false), the Liar Sentence is true, so L is true.
-We’ve now shown that L is true if and only if it is false.
-Since L is one or the other, it is both.
+Because the Liar Sentence is just the sentence that ‘says’ L is false, the Liar Sentence is therefore true, so L is true.
+We have now shown that L is true if, and only if, it is false.
+Since L must be one or the other, it is both.

-The contradictory result apparently throws us into the lion’s den of semantic incoherence.
-This article explores the details of the principal ways out of the paradox.
-Many people, when first encountering the Liar Paradox, react by saying that the Liar Sentence must be meaningless.
-This popular solution does stop the argument of the paradox, but it is not an adequate solution if it can only answer the question, “Why is the Liar Sentence meaningless?” with the ad hoc remark, “Otherwise we get a paradox.”
+Most people, when first encountering the Liar Paradox, react in one of two ways.
+One reaction is to not take the Paradox seriously and say they won’t reason any more about it.
+The second and more popular reaction is to say the Liar Sentence must be meaningless.
+Both of these reactions are a way out of the Paradox.
+That is, they stop the argument of the Paradox.
+However, the first reaction provides no useful diagnosis of the problem that was caused in the first place.
+The second is not an adequate solution if it can answer the question, “Why is the Liar Sentence meaningless?” only with the ad hoc remark, “Otherwise we get a paradox.”
 An adequate solution should offer a more systematic treatment.
-For example, the sentence, “This sentence is in English,” is very similar to the Liar Sentence.
+For example, the self-referential English sentence, “This sentence is not in Italian,” is very similar to the Liar Sentence.
 Is it meaningless, too?
 Apparently not.
-So, what ingredients of the Liar Sentence make it meaningless while similar sentences such as “This sentence is in English,” are not meaningless?
-Are disjunctions with the Liar Sentence meaningless?
+So, what about the Liar Sentence makes it be meaningless while similar sentences such as “This sentence is not in Italian,” are not meaningless?
+Are conjunctions with the Liar Sentence meaningless?
 The questions continue, and an adequate solution should address them systematically.

 Table of Contents

-The Liar Paradox has been discussed continually in philosophy since the middle of the 4th century BCE.
+The Liar Paradox has been discussed continually in philosophy since the middle of the 4th century B.C.E.
 The most ancient attribution is to Eubulides of Miletus who included it among a list of seven puzzles.
 He said, “A man says that he is lying.
 Is what he says true or false?”
 Eubulides’ commentary on his puzzle has not been found.
-An ancient gravestone on the Greek Island of Cos was reported by Athenaeus to contain this poem about the difficulty of solving the paradox:
+An ancient gravestone on the Greek Island of Kos was reported by Athenaeus to contain this poem about the difficulty of solving the Paradox:

 ‘Twas the Liar who made me die,